marcoantonioni/cp4ba-wfps/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++

-See '[Prerequisites](#Prerequisites)' section before deploying WfPS servers.
+See '[Prerequisites](#Prerequisites)' section before deploying WFPS servers.

 If you want run a WFPS instance in federated environment using 'Process Federation Server' in container (same namespace) you must configure a <b>PFS</b> deployment; use guidance and tools from repository [https://github.com/marcoantonioni/cp4ba-process-federation-server](https://github.com/marcoantonioni/cp4ba-process-federation-server)

-You may deploy non-federated WfPS into same namespace of federated WfPS server.
+You may deploy non-federated WFPS into same namespace of federated WFPS server.

 All examples make use of dynamic storage, the presence of a storage class for dynamic volume allocation is required.